 A new small electric car inspired by the classic Renault 5 has been confirmed for production – and could cost from around £17,500 when it goes on sale in 2024

-Among the many concepts and prototypes shown at the 2021 IAA Mobility motor show in Munich was the reborn Renault 5 electric hatchback, which we learned was officially confirmed for production earlier in the year.
+Among the many concepts and prototypes on display at the 2021 IAA Mobility motor show in Munich was the reborn Renault 5 electric hatchback, which we learned was officially confirmed for production earlier in the year.

 The new Renault 5 will be available with either a 40 or 52kWh battery, with the larger unit expected to offer a 249-mile driving range.
 For reference, the Honda e can only cover 140 miles on a charge, while the entry-level Volkswagen ID.3 just cracks the 200-mile mark.